 5. At a community bank, you’re not just another customer.

-It’s common for bigger banks to make small- to mid-sized businesses feel like they’re an afterthought, rather than a valued provider.
+It’s common for bigger banks to make small- to mid-sized businesses feel like they’re an afterthought, rather than a valued customer.
 But at a community bank, you’ll always feel like a top priority.
 When you’ve built a long-term relationship with a community banker, they’ve been with you through every step of the way as you’ve grown your business from an initial idea into a thriving organization.
 And they are proud to have you as a customer.